DEVELOPMENT

 Mobile Assets

-Mobile assets range from cars and manufacturing machinery to portable tools, all of which must have a backup battery and connectivity to wireless systems from any location.
+Mobile assets range from cars and manufacturing machinery to portable tools, all of which must have a backup battery and connectivity to wireless systems from any location, making connected car app development a crucial consideration for seamless integration.
 For instance, IoT-connected micromobility vehicles, as well as medical equipment used to transfer between hospital units, require reliable power management to reduce the number of battery changes or recharging.

 An example of low power IoT application